CraftyMyner/MyneLeaks/README.md

 ## Get Plan Details

-Returns your quota, requests and plan expiry
+Returns your quota, requests and plan expiry in seconds

 **Path:** `/client/plan/`